kghandour/Ollama-SwiftUI/README.md

 <p align="center">
     <img src="assets/images/OllamaSwift.svg" width="128">
 </p>
-A user-friendly interface for [Ollama AI](https://ollama.ai) created in Swift.
+A user-friendly interface for https://ollama.ai created in Swift.
 This application is not directly affiliated with Ollama.ai

 **This app requires Ollama to be installed and online to function.** Install Ollama: https://ollama.ai